 PSA (Professional Services Automation) and RMM (Remote Monitoring and Management) tools are both created to boost a service provider’s business, but they are aimed at different spheres.

-Using PSA can help build business processes, whilst RMM is all about the ‘fine tuning’ of an internal technical support.
+Using PSA can help build business processes, while RMM is all about the ‘fine tuning’ of an internal technical support.
 In this article, we are going to help you choose the right tool first.

 - Track several triggers, e.g. new customer accounts created.